Frédéric Encel

-Frédéric Encel (born 4 March 1969) is a French writer and scholar of geopolitics.
-He received his DEA in geopolitics from the Centre de recherches et d’analyses géopolitiques at the University of Paris VIII in 1992.
+Frédéric Encel (born 4 March 1969) is a French essayist and scholar of geopolitics.
+He received his DEA in geopolitics from the Centre of Geopolitical Analysis and Research (known in French as the Centre de recherches et d’analyses géopolitiques) at the University of Paris VIII in 1992.
 He remained there studying under Yves Lacoste and earned his doctorate in geopolitics in 1997.
 He teaches international relations at the ESG Management School.
 He frequently points out the Iranian danger in French press.